Mount Sinai Health System Hospital Campuses: Mount Sinai Beth Israel • Mount Sinai Beth Israel Brooklyn • The Mount Sinai Hospital

 “Addiction is defined as a chronic, relapsing brain disease that is characterized by compulsive drug seeking and use, despite harmful consequences.
 It is considered a brain disease because drugs change the brain - they change its structure and how it works.
 These brain changes can be long lasting, and can lead to the harmful behaviors seen in people who abuse drugs.
 Addiction is similar to other diseases, such as heart disease.
 Both disrupt the normal, healthy functioning of the underlying organ, have serious harmful consequences, are preventable, treatable, and if left untreated, can last a lifetime.”
 Source, National Institute on Drug Abuse (NIDA)

-The Methadone Maintenance Treatment Program (MMTP) at Beth Israel Medical Center, the largest non-profit methadone clinic in the United States, has been in operation for more than 40 years, with 18 clinics throughout Manhattan and Brooklyn.
+The Methadone Maintenance Treatment Program (MMTP) at Mount Sinai Beth Israel, the largest non-profit methadone clinic in the United States, has been in operation for more than 40 years, with 18 clinics throughout Manhattan and Brooklyn.
 Methadone maintenance has proven to be an invaluable tool for the effective treatment and rehabilitation of opioid-addicted individuals.

 Breaking an opioid addiction can be extremely difficult.
 Methadone maintenance is not a cure, but a treatment that can be very effective if taken properly.
 Methadone is a long-acting, synthetic medication which, when used in maintenance treatment, will:

-Beth Israel Medical Center offers multiple chemical dependency programs outside of MMTP, which include inpatient detoxification, inpatient rehabilitation and outpatient programs (including ambulatory detoxification services).
+Mount Sinai Beth Israel offers multiple chemical dependency programs outside of MMTP, which include inpatient detoxification, inpatient rehabilitation and outpatient programs (including ambulatory detoxification services).
 To learn more please visit Beth Israel’s Stuyvesant Square Chemical Dependency Website.

 Copyright © Icahn School of Medicine at Mount Sinai |